-Symptoms, Treatment and Prevention
+Symptoms, Treatment and Prevention of Tuberculosis

 Tuberculosis (TB) is an infectious illness that normally affects the lungs, though it can affect any organ in the body.
 It may develop when bacteria spread through droplets in the air.
 TB can be fatal, but in most cases, it is preventable and treatable.